rsm-gh/akbl/README.md

 # About & Credits

-This software is the work of libre software hakers of the GNU/Linux community.
+This software is the work of libre software hackers of the GNU/Linux community.
 It do not depends of any corporation and its code is licensed GPL3.

 ### AKBL